sav-che/TL-2/Authors/Tschirch, (Wilhelm Oswald) Alexander {std. Tschirch}.md

-> [!cite] BHL link: this entry starts at [page 517](https://www.biodiversitylibrary.org/item/103683#page/527/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 517](https://www.biodiversitylibrary.org/page/33212559) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Tschirch, \[Wilhelm Oswald\] Alexander (1856-1939), German (Prussian) pharmacist, botanist and pharmacognosist; studied in Freiburg i.B., Bern and Berlin 1876-1881; Dr. phil.
 Freiburg i.B.
 1881, student of S. Schwendener; assistant with N. Pringsheim in Berlin 1881 and assistant at the Berlin Agricultural College 1881; habil.
-Berlin 1884; lecturer at the University of Berlin 1885-1890; in Buitenzorg, Dutch East Indies 1889-1890; extraordinary professor (1890) and regular professor of pharmacognosy and of pharmaceutical and forensic chemistry at the University of Bern 1891-1932. (*Tschirch*).
+Berlin 1884; lecturer at the University of Berlin 1885-1890; in Buitenzorg, Dutch East Indies 1889-1890; extraordinary professor (1890) and regular professor of pharmacognosy and of pharmaceutical and forensic chemistry at the University of Bern 1891-1932.
+**Abbreviated name**: *Tschirch*

 #### Herbarium and types